Zrid02/LenSymphony/README.md

 note right of NoteDecorator
   Decorator pattern base class.
   Delegates all operations to
-  the wrapped note by default.
+  the wrapped note by defalt.
 end note

 note right of DottedNote